The old ’round pounds’ cease to be legal tender after October 15th. What can you do with old £1 coins?

 The new £1 coin

-A new 12-sided £1 coin will be introduced from March 28th.
-The current £1 coin is being replaced because it’s too easy to forge.
+A new 12-sided £1 coin was introduced on March 28th.
+The old ’round’ £1 coin was replaced because it was too easy to forge.

-- Be made of two different metals; the outer ring is gold coloured and the inner ring is silver coloured.
+- Is made of two different metals; the outer ring is gold coloured and the inner ring is silver coloured.

-- Have a hologram-like image that changes from a £ sign to a 1.
+- Has a hologram-like image that changes from a £ sign to a 1.

-- Feature an English rose, a Welsh leek, a Northern Irish shamrock and a Scottish thistle on the ‘tail’ side.
+- Features an English rose, a Welsh leek, a Northern Irish shamrock and a Scottish thistle on the ‘tail’ side.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.